johnstoklas/johnstoklas/README.md

 # John Stoklas

 ## 👋 About Me
 Hi!
 I'm John Stoklas, an aspiring full-stack developer and a double major in computer science/business at Trinity University.
 I'm currently leading backend development on an exciting new mobile app project and am conducting research this summer focusing on data visualization!
 I am drawn to projects that focus heavily on the user experience, as seen in my projects, such as my shopping cart extension, BuyHive, and my AI health predictor, StressSaver.
-Right now, I'm honing my skills in Agile development and deepening my expertise in cloud computing with Azure.

 ## 🚀 Projects
 ### 1. 🐝 [BuyHive Chrome Extension](https://github.com/johnstoklas/buy-hive)